voho0000/AutoSub_Chinese/README.md

 ⭐ Featured in [DeepSpeech Examples](https://github.com/mozilla/DeepSpeech-examples) by Mozilla

 ## Modification
-To inference zn-ch model rather than english version, some modification was made.
+To inference zn-ch model rather than english version, modifications were made in autosub_cn/ If you want to use english model, please see [original repository](https://github.com/abhirooptalasila/AutoSub).

 ## Installation